buildkite-plugins/buildkite-plugin-linter/README.md

 ## Developing/testing

-If you want to run it locally using Node, use the following:
+If you have Node installed:

 ```bash
 npm install